Fifth disease, also called erythema infectiosum, is a very common viral infection that most kids get in early childhood.

 It got its name because it was the fifth disease that was known to cause a fever and rash.

 It is caused by parvovirus B19.

 Symptoms start with a red rash on your child’s cheek, giving them the appearance that they have been slapped.
-And that’s where Fifth disease’s other name comes from – slapped cheek disease.
+And that’s where fifth disease’s other name comes from – slapped cheek disease.

-What To Know About Fifth Disease
+What to Know About Fifth Disease

-Fifth disease is a common viral infection that causes a characteristic rash on a child’s cheeks, arms, and legs that can linger for weeks.
+Fifth disease is a very common viral infection that causes a characteristic rash on a child’s cheeks, arms, and legs that can linger for weeks.

 - CDC – Fifth Disease